VistritPandey/Movie-Library/README.md

 # Movie Library
- It is a kind of a movie library, somewhat similar to Netflix.
-It is made using Javascript and themovieb API
+ It is a movie library made using Javascript and themovieb API